 If you still see this message after clicking the link, then your browser settings are likely set to not allow cookies.
 Please try enabling cookies.
 You can find instructions at https://www.whatismybrowser.com/guides/how-to-enable-cookies/auto.

-The Tuscaloosa Tourism & Sports Half Marathon is the longest distance running race held in Tuscaloosa Alabama each year.
+The Visit Tuscaloosa Half Marathon is the longest distance running race held in Tuscaloosa Alabama each year.
 Runners get a sampling of the rolling hills along the Black Warrior River, the Tuscaloosa River Walk, portions of the University of Alabama campus, and some quaint downtown neighborhoods.
 Runners can also choose to participate in the Publix 5K and get in on the action!
 The Start and Finish line is located at Government Plaza where participants have plenty of space to spread out, enjoy the run, and celebrate with live music, good food and cold beer.

 FRESHJUNKIE Racing (FJR) is committed to keeping this popular race a local favorite as well as regional attraction for runners from all over the Southeast.
 Portions of registration proceeds are directed to our selected Charity Partners as well as other volunteer and philanthropic groups.

 If you have any questions about this race, click the button below.